-The M1A is a popular long-range rifle, but like all rifles in its range, you need a great scope to get the most from it.
-Scope mounts determine which scopes you can use, so getting the best M1A scope mount for your needs is critical to maximizing your rifle’s performance.
+The M1A is a popular long-range rifle, but like all rifles in its range, you need a great scope to get the most from it unless you really want to practice with iron sights.
+Scope mounts determine which scopes you can use, so getting the best M1A scope mount for your needs is technically critical to maximizing your rifle’s performance.
+A weak scope mount could ruin your scope.
 Here are our top choices, as well as some other buying information.

 No. M1A scope mounts vary in design, which isn’t the case for all weapons.
 Most M1A scope mounts feature one of two standard designs outside of specialist products for high-end scopes: Weaver or Picatinny.

 Picatinny is a military-grade standard, and many people prefer it because it has even spacing along the entire length of the rail.
 This makes it significantly easier to mount multiple accessories at predictable intervals on the top of the rail, so we recommend it for most buyers.

 Weaver rails are an older, commercial variant.
 These can have varying numbers or spacing for mounting points, which makes them noticeably harder to use.

 Most scopes with Weaver connection rings can fit on Picatinny mounts, and vice versa, but the differences mean that manufacturers can’t entirely guarantee this.
 It’s always better to get a scope that matches your mount.